Wonders of Vágar Island | Private Tour

 Come along for a private experience to enjoy the Wonders of Vágar Island.
 This trip follows a similar itinerary to our small group experience, but rather then traveling with others you will have our driver guide all to yourself, and we’ll do our best to avoid the crowds for your own private enjoyment.

-Pick-up starts at 8h30 and we will head straight out of Tórshavn driving over the mountain road towards the tunnel to Vágar Island.
-The old mountain road is known for its beautiful scenery, and, at Norðadalsskarð we will stop for a short break to stretch our legs and enjoy the beautiful view over the fjord, before continuing on to Vágar Island through the Faroe Islands’ first sub-sea tunnel.
+Pick-up begins at 9:00 AM as promptly depart from Tórshavn, taking the old mountain road toward the tunnel leading to Vágar Island.
+The old mountain road offers stunning scenic views, from which we will pause at Norðadalsskarð for a brief break.
+Weather permitting, this allows an opportunity to stretch our legs enjoy the splendid view over the fjord.
+We then proceed to Vágar Island via the Faroe Islands’ first sub-sea tunnel.

 The hovering lake and the slave cliff